 A checklist for choosing the best townhouse investment

-- There’s plenty of storage space throughout – think built-in-robes, linen closets, and storage space within the garage
+- There is a lot of storage space available throughout the house, including built-in robes, linen closets, and even storage space in the garage.

 Who Do Townhouses Appeal To?

 In close proximity, you'll find shopping and retail establishments, parks, schools, and public transportation links.

 Downsizers, families, and young professionals are among the types of residents who will find the floorplan to their liking.